puppetlabs/puppetserver/documentation/admin-api/v1/environment-cache.markdown

+---
+layout: default
+title: "Puppet Server: Admin API: Environment Cache"
+canonical: "/puppetserver/latest/admin-api/v1/environment-cache.html"
+---

 When using directory environments, the Puppet master [caches](https://docs.puppetlabs.com/puppet/latest/reference/environments_configuring.html) the data it loads from disk for each environment.
 Puppet Server adds a new endpoint to the master's HTTP API: